postmodern/ruby-install/README.md

     $ ruby-install ruby

-Install a latest version of Ruby:
+Install a stable version of Ruby:

     $ ruby-install ruby 1.9

 Install a specific version of Ruby:

     $ ruby-install ruby 1.9.3-p429

+Install a recently released version of Ruby:

+    $ ruby-install --md5 MD5_OF_TAR_BZ2 ruby 2.3.4

 Install a Ruby into a specific directory: